Worried about Japanese knotweed? Book a site survey and we’ll send an invasive weed specialist to take a look.

 If you identify Japanese knotweed growing on (or near) your property, you should call a specialist ASAP.
 Someone who’s used to dealing with Japanese knotweed on a regular basis will be able to confirm the plant’s identity, determine the severity, and advise you on the best course of action.

-Get in touch with the Taylor Total Weed Control team if you'd like us to perform a free, discreet, no-obligation survey of your suspect shrub.
+Get in touch with the Total Weed Control team if you'd like us to perform a discreet survey of your suspect shrub.

 We offer a range of Japanese knotweed treatment plans, as well as a Japanese knotweed insurance-backed guarantee for added reassurance.